Updated: 3/17/2020 | March 17th, 2020

 Eventually, the current situation with the coronavirus will pass, and we’ll be able to travel again.
 So, while you are at home with lots of time on your hands, start planning your summer or fall trip.
 After all, we’re all gonna really need to get outside once this crisis is over!
 Trip planning will keep you busy and help make the days and weeks fly by.

 First, buy a guidebook.
 I love getting lost in guidebooks and plotting itineraries and dreaming of the sights I’ll see.
 They’ll help you get the lay of the land, outline your budget, and get an introduction to the destination.
-We have seven in-depth budget travel guidebooks to some of my favorite destinations around the world:
+We have five in-depth budget travel guidebooks to some of my favorite destinations around the world:

 They’re the product of over over ten years of backpacking the world and are chock-full of insider tips, budget suggestions, itineraries, and much, much more!

 For other destinations, I suggest using Lonely Planet guidebooks.
 They’re my go-to company whenever I’m planning a new trip.
 They have the widest selection of destinations out there.
 You can check out their selection here and pick one up for your next trip!
-(Amazon is delivering, so you don’t need to leave your house to get one!)

 Being at home can lead to a lot of boredom but I’ve always found trip planning — even for places I never end up going — a great mental escape that helps me pass the time and occupy my mind.